- Books, Badges, Certification

 US SOCCER IS NO LONGER MAILING REGISTRATION CARDS/ LICENSES.

-- If you need to print your USSF Referee License, please see the instructions on the USSF site on how to do this.
+- If you need to print your USSF Referee Certification card, please see the instructions on the USSF site on how to do this.
 You can find those instructions here.

 - If you don’t already have your USSF ID#, please log into Game Officials first to retrieve it.